 I’m happy to feature this guest post from Kelly Kingman.
-Scroll down to the bottom of the post and sign up to watch our free webinar on this topic! –Pamela Wilson
+Scroll down to the bottom of the post and sign up to watch my free workshop on this topic! –Pamela Wilson

 Let me guess, did “less content” get your attention?

 As busy entrepreneurs, most of us are barely carving out enough time to keep up with our current writing needs.
 We pour pearls of wisdom into our blog and newsletter, but some months it seems like no one has time to click, read or share that link to our insightful and well-crafted written content.

 Wouldn’t it be amazing if there was a way that you could take those ideas that you’ve spent precious hours turning into articles and posts, and give them the digital equivalent of a megaphone?